pavan5021/MADPractical10_21012012016/README.md

 # MADPractical10_21012012016

-Create an application to create JSON URL for Contact which have field(id, Name(First Name, Last Name), Phone No, Address) and should be minimum five contact details & display received contact data in RecyclerView.
+AIM: Create an application to create JSON URL for Contact which have field(id, Name(First Name, Last Name), Phone No, Address) and should be minimum five contact details & display received contact data in RecyclerView.
 Add Google Map Activity which displays location which is received in JSON Data in google Maps activity and set the zoom level to 10.

 ![Screenshot 2022-11-17 210746](https://user-images.githubusercontent.com/110770530/202499878-bf3e2332-a28c-4677-a400-837b66097cfa.png)